 Regenerating agriculture

-Agriculture needs transformation
+Agriculture needs regeneration

 After many decades of industrialisation, Earth’s systems are breaking down.
 The impact of this will increase in severity as ecosystems lose the capacity to regulate themselves.
 Loss of biodiversity and climate change alone will cause significant social unrest as landscapes struggle to support communities.